Greta Weinfeld Ferusic, survivor of the Holocaust and the siege of Sarajevo, dies at 97

 “I never believed anything like this would happen to me again.
 I thought having lived through the Second World War and Auschwitz … was enough.”

-The Dayton peace accords, reached in Dayton, Ohio, in 1995, helped bring an end to the Balkan war, although another conflict would erupt in the region later that decade in Kosovo.
+The Dayton peace accords, reached near Dayton, Ohio, in 1995, helped bring an end to the Balkan war, although another conflict would erupt in the region later that decade in Kosovo.

 Ms. Ferusic’s husband died in 2007 after nearly six decades of marriage.
 Survivors include their son, also an architect, of Barcelona and Dubrovnik, Croatia; two grandsons; and two great-grandsons.